nsbno/terraform-provider-vy/docs/data-sources/lambda_artifact.md

 Get information about a specific Lambda artifact version.
 Artifacts are uploaded to S3 or ECR during the CI process.

 ## Using S3 Artifact
+S3 Bucket and Object will be validated to ensure they exist in your AWS service account id.

 ```terraform
 # Get information about an S3 artifact based on GitHub repository name